-Decide On Your Budget
+Determine Your Budget

-The first step to successfully finding an apartment in Chicago is to decide on your budget.
+The first step to successfully finding an apartment in Chicago is to determine your budget.
 This will ultimately determine what neighborhoods you’ll want to focus on.
 According to RentCafe.com, the average apartment rent in Chicago is $1998.
 However, prices range depending on the neighborhood.
 For example, an apartment near Chicago’s West Side is going to cost you more than an apartment located in Lakeview.
 A good rule of thumb to remember when determining your rental budget is that you shouldn’t spend more than 30% of your monthly income on rent fees.
 Once you decide on a budget, you can explore different areas that are within your desired price range.

-Decide On Your Neighborhood
+Choose Your Neighborhood

 Consider Your Commute

-Decide What Size Apartment To Rent
+Decide What Size Apartment to Rent

-Finally, you’ll need to determine what size apartment you’d like to rent.
+Finally, you’ll need to decide what size apartment you’d like to rent.
 If you’re living on your own, you’ll most likely want to choose between a studio or a one-bedroom apartment, unless you have a lot of stuff and feel like you need more space.
 If you’re planning on living with roommates, you’ll want at least a two-bedroom apartment.
 For couples, a one-bedroom apartment may be fine, but many prefer the extra space that a two-bedroom provides.